-Current Context: Public fleets: The County of Ventura currently manages a fleet of 1,701 vehicles (including heavy-duty equipment and trailers) across multiple departments and diverse use cases.
+Current Context: Public fleets: The County of Ventura currently manages a fleet of 1,701 vehicles across multiple departments and diverse use cases.
 The fleet is comprised predominantly of light-duty sedans, vans, trucks, and specialized equipment, with some medium and heavy-duty trucks (a full accounting is available in Chapter 5).
-These fleet vehicles are predominantly manufactured after 2006, and most are on an average of a seven-year replacement cycle (some vehicles are replaced every three or more years).
+These fleet vehicles are predominantly manufactured after 2006, and most are on a 12+ year replacement cycle.
 For detailed analysis to support public fleet electrification for the City of Oxnard and City of Ventura, see the respective Electric Vehicle Accelerator Plans for their municipalities.
 Private fleets: Based on available FleetSeek data, there are currently 496 fleets domiciled in Ventura County, consisting of 6,078 vehicles.
 These fleets include 218 trucks and 404 tractors, with the balance being primarily light-duty vehicles.
 The City of Oxnard hosts the largest population of private fleet vehicles, with a total of 2,018 vehicles.
 The Verizon company fleet of more than 1,000 vehicles is almost as large as the other top eight private fleets combined.

-Barriers to Fleet Electrification: Fleet electrification is impeded by high upfront vehicle and infrastructure costs, fleet manager knowledge gaps and operational concerns, a lack of internal data and knowledge about long-term electric vehicle performance and reliability, needs for charging infrastructure development along routes and at fleet headquarters, and lower demand for fleet electric vehicles due to a limited familiarity with electric vehicles among fleet users.
+Barriers to Fleet Electrification: Fleet electrification is impeded by high upfront vehicle and infrastructure costs, fleet manager knowledge gaps and operational concerns, a lack of internal data and knowledge about long-term electric vehicle performance and reliability, needs for charging infrastructure development along routes and at fleet headquarters, and lower demand for fleet electric vehicles due to a limited familiarity with electric vehicless among fleet users.
 Inadequate electrical capacity and long distances from the electrical panel to the depot chargers, as well as the need to accommodate larger fleets, can necessitate costly electric upgrades, trenching, and other infrastructure investments.
 However, SCE has utility electric vehicle charging station incentive programs that can cover electrical infrastructure upgrades for many fleet electrification projects.
 Further, the absence of policies or clear mandates from leadership in support of fleet electrification can impede many fleet operators from transitioning to electric vehicles.